-Don started at LMU three years ago as a regular volunteer working with our clients and horses.
+Don started at LMU in 2019 as a regular volunteer working with our riders and horses.
 Then came the fateful day that he was asked, "Say, you don't happen to own a chainsaw, do you?"
 LMU has been reaping the benefits of his varied talents ever since!
 The raised garden beds that now grace the front of our barn, horse hay feeders in the pasture, and the amazing firepit are some of his more notable contributions, along with a long list of previously unfixable farm equipment that has magically become operational again ....
 Thanks to Don!

 "My first few months here I was so impressed with the care and effort the instructors provide for their riders, and it was heartwarming to see how much of a difference the horses make with respect to clients' lives.
 And I get to work with a bunch of truly wonderful folks—overall my time here has been terrific.
 Anyone interested in a rewarding experience should consider volunteering here at LMU."